 Crop water needs are met through precipitation, process water, and supplemental water from fresh water sources (e.g., irrigation canals, groundwater wells, and stored stormwater).
-This General Order requires the Discharger to monitor the source water, process water, and supplemental water quality to determine compliance with applicable effluent limitations and nitrogen and BOD loading limits.
+This General Order requires the Discharger to monitor the source water, process water, and supplemental water quality to determine compliance with applicable nitrogen and BOD loading limits.

-Land application areas can be effectively managed to prevent excessive nitrogen and BOD loading by applying process water at agronomic rates accounting for crop uptake and within BOD loading limits, respectively.
+Land application areas can be effectively managed to prevent excessive nitrogen and BOD loading by applying process water nutrients at agronomic rates and within the BOD loading limit, respectively.

-Nitrogen needs for a healthy crop are met through process water, supplemental water, fertilization, and soil amendments.
+Nitrogen needs for a healthy crop are met through process water, supplemental water, fertilizers, and soil amendments.

-Nitrogen in process water becomes plant available more slowly than synthetic fertilizer nitrogen.
 Nitrogen from process water goes through chemical and biological transformations in soil.
 Organic nitrogen mineralizes over time to ammonia, some of which is converted to nitrate by microbes under aerobic conditions (nitrification).
 Nitrate can be taken up by plants, immobilized in the soil, converted under low oxygen (anoxic) conditions to nitrogen gas and lost to the atmosphere (denitrification), or leached to groundwater.
 Nitrogen lost to denitrification, volatilization, and storage in soil humus can be estimated based on the irrigation method.

-The rate of nitrogen uptake can be approximately correlated to the rate of plant transpiration for planning and nutrient balances.
-Consequently, the pattern of nitrogen uptake is subject to many environmental and management variables and is crop specific and changes during the growing season.
+Nitrogen uptake is subject to many environmental and management variables, is crop specific, and changes during the growing season.
+Nitrogen in process water and process solids becomes plant available more slowly than synthetic fertilizer nitrogen.
 Therefore, this General Order requires nitrogen balances to be performed on an annual basis.

 Nitrogen is a primary plant nutrient that is taken up by plants as nitrate or ammonium ions.
-Nitrate is mobile in the environment and can move with soil water to plant roots where uptake can occur; ammonium nitrogen is adsorbed to soil particles and has limited mobility in the environment.
+Nitrate can be mobile in the environment and can move with soil water to plant roots where uptake can occur.
+Ammonium nitrogen is adsorbed to soil particles and has limited mobility in the environment.
 All forms of nitrogen can be converted to nitrate under the proper conditions of temperature, aeration, moisture, etc. by microbial activity.

 Nitrogen or nitrogen compounds may be lost to the atmosphere by the process of denitrification or by ammonia volatilization.
 Nitrate may be leached below the root zone by percolation.
-Erosion of nitrogen containing materials may transport nitrogen containing materials to surface water.
+Erosion of nitrogen containing materials can transport nitrogen containing materials to surface water.

 Generally, young plants absorb ammonium more readily than nitrate; however, as the plant ages the reverse is true.
-Soil conditions that promote plant growth (warm and well-aerated) also promote the microbial conversion of ammonium to nitrate.
+Warm, well-aerated soil conditions that promote plant growth also promote the microbial conversion of ammonium to nitrate.
 As a result, nitrate is generally more abundant when growing conditions are most favorable.

 The soil profile removes biodegradable organics (measured as BOD) via filtration, adsorption, and biological activity.
 Because most microbial activity occurs near the surface, it's important to maintain an aerobic upper soil profile between irrigation cycles by managing the organic loading, hydraulic loading, drying time, and cycle time.

-To manage BOD loading, this General Order requires that land application occur within an instantaneous (day of application) BOD loading limit of 300 pounds per acre per day (lb/ac/d) and a cycle average BOD loading limit of 100 lb/ac/d.
+To manage BOD loading, this General Order requires that land application occur within a cycle average BOD loading limit of 100 pounds per acre per day (lb/ac/d).
 An irrigation cycle is made up of irrigation days and the subsequent dry days.
 For example, a LAA divided into seven sections would have a 7-day irrigation cycle for each section if each received one day of application followed by six days of drying.

 Field rotation, alternating wet and dry times, infiltrating water within 48 hours, and managing the hydraulic loading are all necessary to allow the soil to return to aerobic conditions.